Many Magazines 1: Archetype (Vol.2)

 In commederation nazca wrote a post on their blog announcing the essay adding context to this whole section and praising the magazine for its cool songs, lovely collaborators and cute illustrations which honestly has been a pretty wholesome read.
 Further insight into the Nipponbashi area is also given beginning with asking the reader if they've ever been there and saying that it's a nice place and describing it more thoroughly.
 We should now be able to take a look at the essay itself.

-The first lines set the stage by describing the area I've described above, notably commenting on the apperance of K-Books, an used books store in the vacinity with a billboard that may be well past its prime.
+The first lines set the stage by describing the area I've described above, notably commenting on the apperance of K-Books, an used books store in the vacinity with a billboard that may be well past its prime with fading ink, set up back when the store first opened back in 2004.

 The afforementioned billboard